tarek-bakri/Shopping-List/README.md

-# Assignment 2 Level 1
+# Shopping List - Using pytho and SQLite

 The aim of the program is to allow the user to store and edit a shopping list.
-The program will then store the data in a database.
+The program will then store the data in a database using SQLite.

 The program provides a menu where a user can choose which action they want to take:
 -  Add an item to the shopping list,